gesteves/kona/README.md

 The services below aren't required to run Kona, but they provide additional data, mainly the various stats on the home page.

-#### Strava
+#### Intervals.icu

-Kona uses Strava to show the activity stats on the home page.
-You'll need to set up a new application at https://www.strava.com/settings/api and add the Client ID, Client Secret and Refresh Token from that page to the corresponding environment variables.
-You'll also need your Athlete ID, which is in the URL of your Strava profile page.
+Kona uses Intervals.ixu to show the activity stats on the home page.
+You'll need to set up an account at https://intervals.icu and add the Athlete ID and API key from the settings page to the corresponding environment variables.

 #### Google Maps